 Students are expected to take a full course load abroad.
 The number of credits varies from country to country.
 It will be important for you to learn how the academic system is different, and the Center for International Education can help you figure this out.
 You want to be sure that you are transferring 12-18 US credits/semester back to Maryville College.
 How many credits within this range may depend on how many credits you need to stay on track for graduation.

 Studying abroad should not necessarily delay your graduation.
 In fact, for most students who plan to study abroad from their freshman/sophomore year, it fits easily into a MC program.
 Careful prior planning with your academic advisor, the Registrar, and the Center for International Education should be done in advance to determine whether a delay in graduation will occur.

 Did you know?
-Studying abroad for a semester means that you have fulfilled your experiential requirement too!
+Studying abroad for a semester means that you've fulfilled your experiential requirement too!

 Deciding What Courses To Take Abroad:

 You can obtain information about specific courses offered at your exchange site through the websites of the institutions you are interested in.
-Look for classes that you are interested in, and also classes that look similar to courses offered at Maryville College on your paradigm.
-Please be flexible as particular sites may not have the exact courses your need.
+Look for classes that interest you, and also classes that look similar to courses offered at Maryville College on your paradigm.
+Please be flexible, as particular sites may not have the exact courses your need.